Forsaken (video game): Reception

-Next Generation reviewed the Nintendo 64 version of the game, rating it three stars out of five, and stated that "overall, this is solid, enjoyable stuff with not a hint of originality to cloud the fun".

-Next Generation reviewed the PlayStation version of the game, rating it three stars out of five, and wrote that "all in all, this is a decent title.
-Probe has mixed together the best elements of Descent and Quake and added some pretty tricky enemy AI, resulting in a game that shines, although in slightly different ways, on each platform".

-Next Generation reviewed the PC version of the game, rating it three stars out of five, and stated that "Forsaken is a good game that will provide a nice distraction until players get their hands on the big guns like Sin, Half-Life, and Duke Nukem Forever".
+Next Generation said in its July 1998 issue that the N64 version was "solid, enjoyable stuff with not a hint of originality to cloud the fun"; and called the PlayStation version "a decent title.
+Probe has mixed together the best elements of Descent and Quake and added some pretty tricky enemy AI, resulting in a game that shines, although in slightly different ways, on each platform."
+An issue later, the magazine called the PC version "a good game that will provide a nice distraction until players get their hands on the big guns like Sin, Half-Life, and Duke Nukem Forever."